-Avonlea Martin, 12, left, and Lisa Boland, 13, both of Prospect Avenue school chat with 77-year-old Ruth Black Tuesday.
-Black was at the school-along with other seniors who have left a mark on the local sports scene-to speak about their experiences.
-Black was inducted into the Northwestern on the local sports scene-to speak about their experiences.
-Black was inducted into the Northwestern of Fame and the Lakehead Board of Education.
+Avonce Martin, 12, lett, and Liss Boland, 13, both of Prospect Avenue school chat with 77-year-old Ruth Black Tuesday.
+Black was at the school - along with other seniors who have left a mark on the local sports scene - to speak about their experi-ences.
+Black was inducted into the Northwestern